Lists

 Dorothy Pratt: a former coffee shop proprietor, in 1998 she was elected to the Queensland lower house as the member for Barambah, representing Pauline Hanson's One Nation.
 She left One Nation in 1999 to sit as an independent.
 In 2001, her seat of Barambah was abolished and replaced with Nanango, which she won as an independent.

 Russell Savage: a former police officer in London and Melbourne, he ran as an independent candidate for the seat of Mildura in the 1996 Victorian state election.
-He retained his seat at 1999 election, until the 2006 election.
+He retained his seat at the 1999 election and eventually retired undefeated in 2006 after a 10 year run.

 Bob Such: was first elected to SA parliament as a Liberal member in 1989.
 In 1996 he was relegated to the back bench by John Olsen and became disenfranchised.
-Since 2000 he has been the independent member for the seat of Fisher in the SA lower house.
+Since 2000 he has been the independent member for the seat of Fisher in the SA lower house until his death in 2014.

 Andrew Wilkie: a famous defence whistleblower against the Iraq war, former army officer and former Green party member for 4 years, Wilkie stood as an independent for the federal seat of Denison in the 2010 federal election and won with a primary vote of just 21%.
-Wilkie then backed a minority Gillard governme
+Wilkie then backed a minority Gillard government and has retained the seat ever since.

-Tony Windsor: a former farmer and National party member, he was also the Member for Tamworth in NSW for ten years before resigning in September 2001, to contest the federal seat of New England, which he has held as an independent in the house of representatives.
+Tony Windsor: a former farmer and National party member, he was also the Member for Tamworth in NSW for ten years before resigning in September 2001, to contest the federal seat of New England, which he held as an independent in the house of representatives until retiring in 2013.

-Nick Xenophon: the barrister and anti-gambling campaigner was first elected to parliament in SA at 1997 state election.
-He then went successfully win a senate seat at 2007 federal election receiving nearly 15% of the vote.
+Nick Xenophon: the solicitor and anti-gambling campaigner was first elected to parliament in SA at 1997 state election.
+He then went successfully win a senate seat at 2007 federal election receiving nearly 15% of the vote, before later trying to re-enter the SA Parliament with his short-lived SA Best party.
+Failed in an attempt to return to the Senate at the 2022 Federal election.

 Paul Zammit: a former NSW Liberal state politician, in 1996, he stepped down to contest the federal Division of Lowe which he won.
 In 1998 he resigned from the Liberal Party, and contested the seat as an independent, but he managed only 15% of the vote, losing to Labor's John Murphy.